 This allows eight separate SSID’s to be configured.
 Each can have different encryption methods, passphrases and VLAN assignment.

-VLAN’s allow traffic from different networks from interfering with each other.
-For example, in a large property all the wireless control panels may be on their own VLAN to keep their traffic separate from other traffic.
-In a business environment, VLAN’s are typically used for security (e.g. isolate the financial department from other VLAN’s).
-A managed switch is required for VLAN use.
-(VLAN support is currently not fully supported.
-Support will complete in the new firmware release version 3.1 early this year.)
+VLANs keep traffic from different networks from interfering with each other.
+For example, on a large property, all the wireless control panels may be on their own VLAN to keep their traffic separate from other traffic.
+In a business environment, VLANs are typically used for security (e.g. isolate the financial department from the password-less guest network VLAN).
+Note that a managed switch may be required for full VLAN capabilities.

 Channel Width Selection